Dean of the School of Graduate Studies

 - Knisley, D., E. Seier, D. Lamb, D.K.
 Owens, and C.A.
 McIntosh.
 2009.

 A Graph-Theoretic Model Based on Primary and Predicted Secondary Structures Reveals Functional Specificity in a Set of Plant Secondary Product UDP-Glucosyltransferases.
 Proceedings of the 2009 International Conference on Bioinformatics, Computational Biology, Genomics, and Chemoinformatics.
-(Invited, In Press.)
+W. Logong, M. Doble, Z. Sun, and J. Malone (eds), pp 65-73 (Peer-Reviewed, Invited)

-- Over 60 have been given as invited talks or at scientific meetings; over 30 of these were by research students mentored by Dr. McIntosh who were presenting their work.
+- Dr. McIntosh has given over 100 presentations at invited talks or scientific meetings.
+About half of those were by research students mentored by Dr. McIntosh presenting their work.

 Honors and Awards: